Canterbury Schools Orienteering Festival 2024

 Fun Grade:

-School years 10 and up.
-Recommend for older high school students that want to race as a team.
+Recommended for older high school students wanting easier navigation than the competitive course or wanting to race as a team.

 Competitive Grade: